Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

 \begin{theorem}[Type Preservation] If $\Gamma \lf P$ and $P\to Q$, then $\Gamma'\lf Q$ for some $\Gamma'$ such that $\Gamma' = \Gamma$ or $\Gamma\to \Gamma'$. \end{theorem}

-The proof of this theorem is by induction on the derivation $P\to Q$, following closely the proof in~\cite{K06}.
+The proof is by induction on the derivation $P\to Q$, following closely the proof in~\cite{K06}.
 An additional case is needed due to the reduction rule of the case construct (Rule~\Did{R\p Case}):

 As a result of this reduction, we have $\Gamma \to \Gamma'$ because of \Cref{d:envredk}(2).